caspergrl/GT-UX-UI-Dec2022-June2023/04-Week/03-lesson.md

     - Learn where assumptions were wrong: we're making a hypothesis about our user.
 We're not going to be right 100% of the time.
 We want to know where we're wrong.

+## SLIDE 9
+Review

+## SLIDE 10
+Testing Labs are not required to conduct an effective usability test.
+Any of these settings will work:
+- Fixed laboratory having two or three connected rooms outfitted with audiovisual equipment
+- Room with portable recording equipment
+- Room with no recording equipment, as long as someone is observing the user and taking notes
+- Remotely, with the user in a different location

 > **Instructor Note:** Check to see what students have learned so far about planning usability tests.

 > :globe_with_meridians: **Online Recommendation:** Address any questions that were posted to Slack.

+## SLIDE 11
 ### Four Usability Testing Techniques

 1. Moderated in-person testing: